Hamim-Hussain/Climate-Data-Analysis-Flask-API-for-Vacation-Planning/README.md

 ## Introduction
 Planning a relaxing vacation in Honolulu, Hawaii?
-Here's how to analyze the climate data and design a Flask API to help make your trip unforgettable.
+Here's how to analyse the climate data and design a Flask API to help make your trip unforgettable.

 ## Part 1: Climate Data Analysis
 Utilise Python, SQLAlchemy, Pandas, and Matplotlib to explore climate data and gain insights.
 Follow these steps using the provided files (climate_starter.ipynb and hawaii.sqlite):